Breeding for heat stress tolerance: Traits associated with heat stress tolerance

+Stem reserve remobilization refers to the movement of previously stored assimilates, especially water-soluble carbohydrates, from vegetative tissues such as stems to developing grains.
+In cereals, these reserves can contribute to grain filling when current photosynthesis is reduced by heat, drought, disease, or other post-anthesis stresses.

+Under heat stress, high temperature can accelerate leaf senescence and reduce photosynthetic carbon assimilation, increasing the importance of stored stem reserves as an alternative carbon source for grain growth.
+Genotypes with greater capacity to accumulate and remobilize stem reserves may therefore maintain better grain filling and yield stability under terminal heat stress.
+Stem reserve remobilization is considered a useful physiological trait in breeding programs for heat-stress tolerance, particularly in cereals such as wheat.

 Combination breeding and physiological breeding

 The physiological-trait-based breeding approach has merit over breeding for yield per se because it increases the probability of crosses resulting in additive gene action.
 The concept of combination phenomics comes from the idea that two or more stress have common physiological effect or common traits - which is an indicator of overall plant health.
 Similar analogy in human medical terms is high blood pressure or high body temperature or high white blood cells in body is an indicator of health problems and thus we can select healthy people from unhealthy using such a measure.
 As both abiotic and abiotic stresses can result in similar physiological consequence, tolerant plant can be separated from sensitive plants.
 Some imaging or infrared measuring techniques can help to speed the process for breeding process.
 For example, spot blotch intensity and canopy temperature depression can be monitored with canopy temperature depression.